Home / Two-wheeler Insurance / Articles / Helmet Laws In India

 West Bengal, Chhattisgarh, Telangana, Punjab, Madhya Pradesh | The state governments are not in sync with the amended laws.
 Therefore, most riders of two-wheeler vehicles follow old specifications and pay respective fines as per state laws |

-You may, like many riders, think that any type of helmet available in the market is acceptable, per Helmet laws in India; however, this is not true.
+You may think that any type of helmet available in the market is acceptable, per Helmet laws in India; however, this is not true.
 Often people use half helmets while riding as they believe they will offer protection without compromising comfort.
 As the name suggests, a half helmet covers only half the head and does not provide complete protection to your head in case of an accident.

 The Act specifies the features of the helmet you use.
 Helmet manufacturers must comply with the Bureau of Indian Standards(BIS) guidelines.
 The features that a helmet should have are: